 When you think about gymnasts and gymnastics, one of the first thoughts that comes to your mind is probably how flexible they are and how they got that way.
-I recently went to a Strength & Flexibility in Gymnastics seminar taught by Dr. Dave Tilley, and learned a lot about how the current research and thoughts on flexibility have changed in recent years.
-When I was growing up and learning gymnastics, I always believed that stretching is the way to get more flexible.
-I now know that there is a lot more that goes into improving flexibility.
+After going to a Strength & Flexibility in Gymnastics seminar taught by Dr. Dave Tilley, we learned a lot about how the current research and thoughts on flexibility have changed in recent years.
+Common knowledge tells us that stretching is the way to get more flexible.
+However, we now know that there is a lot more that goes into improving flexibility than just stretching.

-After reading this article, I think you will be shocked at some of the information, but also leave with new ways to work on increasing flexibility.
+After reading this article, our hope is that you will be shocked at some of the information but also leave with new ways to work on increasing flexibility.

 Any flexibility move should be accompanied with a strength move for that part of the body.

-Disclaimer: I am not a doctor and you should consult a physical therapist before starting any new flexibility regimen.
-I cannot be held responsible for any injuries.
-I am not sharing my own thoughts, but information I’ve learned from others and from reading research.
+Disclaimer: We are not doctors and you should consult a physical therapist before starting any new flexibility regimen.
+We cannot be held responsible for any injuries.
+We are not sharing our own thoughts, but information we’ve learned from others and from reading research.

 What is Flexibility?